intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/llama3_llamacpp_ollama_quickstart.md

       .. note::

-      This is a required step on for APT or offline installed oneAPI.
+      This is a required step for APT or offline installed oneAPI.
 Skip this step for PIP-installed oneAPI.

       .. code-block:: bash